 There's BIG NEWS for those of you not already in the loop.
 We have a new Mixmaster!
-The new version, 3.0.2e, provides for 4096 bit cryptographic keys.
+The new version, 3.0.3a and later, provides for 4096 bit cryptographic keys.
 This is a major step forward, security wise, over the 1024 bit keys now in use.

 Please help get out the word of this change to friends and family who use QSL or Mixmaster.